27674385606

 Apple iMessage

-Apple’s iMessage is the most popular texting app for iPhone, and it’s supported by the Messenger application on iOS version 5.0 and later.
-Letting users send texts, documents, videos, photos, contact information, and group messages over the internet, iMessage is very popular among iPhone users.
-Keeping your iPhone safe is one thing, but is iMessage actually secure?
+Apple’s iMessage is the most popular texting app for iPhone.
+It lets users send texts, documents, videos, photos, contact information, and group messages over the internet.
+Keeping your iPhone safe is one thing, but is iMessage secure?

 Price: Free